nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

     The `format` key is a [standard JSON schema key](https://json-schema.org/understanding-json-schema/reference/string.html#format), however we primarily use it for validating file / directory path operations with non-standard schema values.

-!!! note

-    In addition to _validating_ the strings as the provided format type, nf-validation also _coerces_ the parameter variable type.
-    That is: if the schema defines `params.input` as a `file-path`, nf-validation will convert the parameter from a `String` into a `Nextflow.File`.

 Example usage is as follows:

 ```json